KohaILS/koha-manual-zh-cn/source/acquisitionspreferences.rst

 Description:

 -  This preference lets you decide when you'd like to create an item record in Koha.

-If you choose to add an item record when 'placing an order' then you will enter item information in as you place records in your basket.
-If you choose to add the item when 'receiving an order' you will be asked for item record information when you're receiving orders in acquisitions.
-If you choose to add the item when 'cataloging a record' then item records will not be created in acquisitions at all, you will need to go to the cataloging module to add the items.
+-  If you choose to add an item record when 'placing an order', you will enter item information in as you :ref:`add records in your basket <create-a-basket-label>`.

+-  If you choose to add the item when 'receiving an order' you will be asked for item record information when you're :ref:`receiving orders <receiving-orders-label>` in acquisitions.

+-  If you choose to add the item when 'cataloging a record' then item records will not be created in acquisitions at all.
+You will need to go to the :ref:`cataloging module <cataloging-label>` to :ref:`add the items <adding-items-label>`.

+-  Note that this setting can be overridden when :ref:`creating a basket <create-a-basket-label>`.

 .. _acqenablefiles-label: